 Scott Wiener promotes many bills hostile to traditional faith beliefs, traditional sexual morals, and parental authority.
 Read carefully any bill bearing his name.
 He has MANY like-minded peers.

-SB 59 - Change of gender and sex identifier (Wiener) - Passed Senate, Assembly Pending Referral - Ask for NO Vote - Existing law requires a petition for a change of gender and sex identifier (and/or name) ... filed by a person under 18 years of age, and any papers associated, to be kept confidential by the court.
+SB 59 - Change of gender and sex identifier (Wiener) - To Governor’s Desk - Ask for a VETO - Existing law requires a petition for a change of gender and sex identifier (and/or name) ... filed by a person under 18 years of age, and any papers associated, to be kept confidential by the court.
 Existing law limits data access solely to the minor, the minor’s parents, and their attorneys.
 This bill expands that confidentiality... regardless of the age of the person who filed the petition.
 This bill makes this provision retroactive.

-AB 1084 - Change of name and gender and sex identifier. - Passed Assembly, Senate Pending Referral - Ask for NO Vote - AB1084 is a misrepresentation of the voter majority.
+AB 1084 - Change of name and gender and sex identifier. - To Governor’s Desk - Ask for a VETO - This is a misrepresentation of the voter majority.
 The author says, “It is harder for transgender people to live openly as their authentic selves.”
 This is a blatant attack on parental rights.
 AB 1084 speeds up changing names and sex on official documents - including birth certificates.
 It sets aside parents’ rights.
-We appreciate your attention to this important matter.
 These types of bills are coming far too many in a short period.
-We MUST take a stand if parents are to have any rights left.
+We MUST take a stand if parents are to have any rights left at all.

 ==========================================